-Besides the topic specific lessons, the subscription also gives you access to a series of lessons from successful photographers across the board of styles and genres.
+Besides the topic-specific lessons, the subscription also gives you access to a series of lessons from successful photographers across the board of styles and genres.

-12. Jerad Hill: Start Shooting Manual (Free)
+13. Jerad Hill: Start Shooting Manual (Free)

-Other classes are available if you sign up for the entire site, including lessons on Photoshop, Black and White photography, and even other things important to a photographic business such as using WordPress, blogs, and social media.
+Other classes are available if you sign up for the entire site, including lessons on Photoshop, Black and White Photography.

 If you are running your photographic business, the information in some of the other course modules could be well worth the cost of the site subscription.

-13. Learning Lightroom Video Course Series (Free)
+14. Learning Lightroom Video Course Series (Free)

-Separated into 50 episodes of 15 to 20 minute each, this is one of the most comprehensive tutorials on Lightroom I have seen.
+Separated into 50 episodes of 15 to 20 minutes each, this is one of the most comprehensive tutorials on Lightroom I have seen.
 Free on YouTube!

 A photographer doesn’t need to watch all 50 videos.
 Start with the first 5 or so for a good overview and then pick and choose topics important to your own work.